 This room should be completely silent.
-Use of audible devices, talking, eating, and cell phones are prohibited in this room.
+Talking, eating, and use of audible devices and cell phones are not allowed in this room.

 Text on this page created by UW Libraries is licensed under a CC BY-NC 4.0 License.
 Images and video are not included.See details.